What is patient engagement?

-An important goal of Canada's Strategy for Patient-Oriented Research (SPOR) is for patients (an overarching term inclusive of individuals with personal experience of a health issue and informal caregivers, including family and friends), researchers, health care providers and decision-makers to actively collaborate to build a sustainable, accessible and equitable health care system and bring about positive changes in the health of people living in Canada.
-Engaging patients is thus an integral component in the development and implementation of all elements of SPOR such as SUPPORT Units and Networks.
+A central tenet of SPOR is to put patients first—meaning that the patients themselves (and their families) are at the centre of the discussion on health.
+The idea is for patients, researchers, health care providers and decision makers to actively collaborate to build a sustainable, accessible, and equitable health care system to bring about positive changes in the health of people living in Canada.
+Engaging patients is thus an integral component in the development and implementation of all elements of SPOR, including the SUPPORT Units and research networks.

 - Date modified: